 Our train took us to Madgoa, the capital of Goa.
 After six months of travel it was finally time for our first beach destination.
-We took a taxi to Palolem, a town in Goa that’s supposed to be a bit more laidback than the crazy party beaches.
+We took a taxi to Palolem, a town in Goa that’s supposed to be a bit more laid-back than the crazy party beaches.
 The beach was lovely, but felt really touristy.
 Big beach clubs all playing loud music and serving cheap beer and cocktails.
-Not really our cup of tea (which we favor over alcohol anyway).
-The next beach Patnem, was a little more laidback but still not our dream holiday destination.
+Not really our cup of tea (which we favour over alcohol anyway).
+The next beach Patnem, was a little more laid-back but still not our dream holiday destination.

 Gokarna’s Kudle beach

 Kudle beach is a little harder to reach (10 minutes by tuktuk followed by a steep stairwell to the beach) and therefore much less crowded.
-Plenty of people gather here everyday and there are plenty of restaurant and accommodations, varying from bamboo huts, to cottages and one resort.
+Plenty of people gather here every day and there are plenty of restaurants and accommodations, varying from bamboo huts, to cottages and one resort.

 Israeli’s, Dutchies and a Catalonian.

-When we were walking onto the beach we asked a couple walking in front of us if they had found a nice accommodation.
-Adi and Roy were staying at Gundappa and it seemed perfect for us too.
+When we were walking onto the beach we asked a couple walking in front of us if they had found nice accommodation.
+Adi and Roy were staying at Gundappa, and it seemed perfect for us too.
 A clean cottage with a bathroom and a comfortable bed.
-Soon enough we'd spend most of our time here hanging out at Gundappa, eating at Sunshine cafe and playing in the waves.
+Soon enough we’d spend most of our time here hanging out at Gundappa, eating at Sunshine café and playing in the waves.
 Later we were joined by Carlos, also staying at Gundappa’s.

-Every year Carlos would come back here to Kudle and he had befriended some of the young jewelry sellers on the beach.
+Every year Carlos would come back here to Kudle, and he had befriended some young jewellery sellers on the beach.
 These kids have been working here for long hours in the blazing sun since an incredibly young age.
-Instead of just giving them money, he actually showed interest in them and treated them on a meal we all enjoyed together.
+Instead of just giving them money, he actually showed interest in them and treated them to a meal we all enjoyed together.
 He also brought [name] along on our boat ride we all took to a beach a bit further.
-The look on Prem's face was priceless, he couldn't stop taking photo's.
+The look on Prem’s face was priceless, he couldn’t stop taking photo’s.
 Thank you Carlos, for being such an inspiration.

 Walk the line

 Kudle was the perfect place for us to completely wind down.
 Not too many distractions, but enough to keep us entertained.
-We played frisbee, visited Gokarna town, practiced our slack line skills and all went on a boat ride together to a nearby beach.
+We played frisbee, visited Gokarna town, practised slack line skills and all went on a boat ride together to a nearby beach.

 We always try to avoid the typical tourist destinations, so we chose Munroe Island over Allepey.
-Allepey is well known for the expensive house boats that cruise along the backwaters of Kerala.
-The house boats are not only extremely expensive, they’re also a big impact on the environment.
-The government of Kerala has now limited the release of new licenses for these boats.
+Allepey is well known for the expensive houseboats that cruise along the backwaters of Kerala.
+The houseboats are not only extremely expensive, they’re also a big impact on the environment.
+The government of Kerala has now limited the release of new licences for these boats.